A stunning and unique setting for your garden wedding.

 South Terrace at the London Plane Tree Allée

-A natural aisle, the bride enters along the Allee, ending at the South Terrace where the full-length windows of the Music Room reflect your ceremony in the light.
+A natural aisle, the wedding party enters along the Allee, ending at the South Terrace where the full-length windows of the Music Room reflect your ceremony in the light.

 Providing an exceptional example of the ideal English garden arrangement, the broad upper terrace opens from the Manor House, joins the expansive lawn and extends to the West Terrace Overlook and the Cuyahoga Valley.